B2B Go-to-Market Strategy Trends 2025

 Trend 8: GTM Consolidation Reduces Operational Complexity

-The consolidation trend affects technology stacks, team structures, and operational processes.
-Companies are prioritizing connection over innovation, focusing on making existing systems work better together rather than adding new capabilities.
+Tool stacks, team structures, and operational processes are all feeling the pressure.
+Rather than chasing new capabilities, companies are prioritizing connection over innovation, making existing systems work better together.
 Forrester's 2024 GTM efficiency study shows consolidated operations reduce training overhead by 38% and improve cross-team collaboration scores by 31%.

 What breaks if you ignore this: Your team drowns in operational complexity while streamlined competitors move faster, make better decisions, and allocate resources more effectively across their simplified GTM operations.